-With regard to S1-S3, the number of days in the school year 2020-2021 was 192 and the number of active school days was 177.
+With regard to S1-S3, the number of days in the school year 2021-2022 was 188, which was affected by the Special Holiday issued by the Education Bureau, and the number of active school days was 175.
 Active school days refer to school days when students have to attend lessons (both online and in-person ones) and/or well-planned learning activities scheduled in the school calendar.